Noah180/test123/rpc.md

 **Arguments:**

      1. "inputs"               (array, required) A json array of json objects [
            {
              "txid":"id",      (string, required) The transaction id
              "vout":n,         (numeric, required) The output number
              "sequence":n      (numeric, optional) The sequence number
            }
            ,...
          ]
     2. "outputs"               (array, required) a json array with outputs (key-value pairs), where none of the keys are duplicated.
     That is, each address can only appear once and there can only be one 'data' object.
        [
         {
           "address": x.xxx,    (obj, optional) A key-value pair.
 The key (string) is the qtum address, the value (float or string) is the amount in QTUM
         },
         {
           "data": "hex"        (obj, optional) A key-value pair.
 The key must be "data", the value is hex encoded data },
         {
-	    "contract":
+          "contract":{
-	    {
+             "contractAddress":"address",   (string, required) Valid contract address (valid hash160 hex data) "data":"hex",                  (string, required) Hex data to add in the call output "amount":x.xxx,                (numeric, optional) Value in QTUM to send with the call, should be a valid amount, default 0
-		    "contractAddress":"address", (string, required) Valid contract address (valid hash160 hex data) "data":"hex", (string, required) Hex data to add in the call output "amount":x.xxx, (numeric, optional) Value in QTUM to send with the call, should be a valid amount, default 0 "gasLimit":x, (numeric, optional) The gas limit for the transaction "gasPrice":x.xxx (numeric, optional) The gas price for the transaction }
+             "gasLimit":x,                  (numeric, optional) The gas limit for the transaction "gasPrice":x.xxx               (numeric, optional) The gas price for the transaction }
         {
         ,...
 More key-value pairs of the above form.
 For compatibility reasons, a dictionary, which holds the key-value pairs directly, is also accepted as second parameter.
        ]
     3. locktime                  (numeric, optional, default=0) Raw locktime.
 Non-0 value also locktime-activates inputs
     4. replaceable               (boolean, optional, default=false) Marks this transaction as BIP125 replaceable.
                                  Allows this transaction to be replaced by a transaction with higher fees.
 If provided, it is an error if explicit sequence numbers are incompatible.

 **Result:**